Scoville scale

-The Scoville scale is a measurement of pungency (spiciness or "heat") of chili peppers and other substances, recorded in Scoville heat units (SHU), based on the concentration of capsaicinoids, among which capsaicin is the predominant component.
+The Scoville scale is a measurement of spiciness of chili peppers and other substances, recorded in Scoville heat units (SHU).
+It is based on the concentration of capsaicinoids, among which capsaicin is the predominant component.

 The scale is named after its creator, American pharmacist Wilbur Scoville, whose 1912 method is known as the Scoville organoleptic test.
 The Scoville organoleptic test is a subjective assessment derived from the capsaicinoid sensitivity by people experienced with eating hot chilis.

 An alternative method, high-performance liquid chromatography (HPLC), can be used to analytically quantify the capsaicinoid content as an indicator of pungency.
-As of 2011, the subjective organoleptic test has been largely superseded by analytical methods such as HPLC.

 Scoville organoleptic test

 In the Scoville organoleptic test, an exact weight of dried pepper is dissolved in alcohol to extract the heat components (capsaicinoids), then diluted in a solution of sugar water.
 Decreasing concentrations of the extracted capsaicinoids are given to a panel of five trained tasters, until a majority (at least three) can no longer detect the heat in a dilution.
 The heat level is based on this dilution, rated in multiples of 100 SHU.

-Another source using subjective assessment stated: "Conventional methods used in determining the level of pungency or capsaicin concentration are using a panel of tasters (Scoville organoleptic test method). ...
+Another source using subjective assessment stated, "Conventional methods used in determining the level of pungency or capsaicin concentration are using a panel of tasters (Scoville organoleptic test method). ...
 Pepper pungency is measured in Scoville heat units (SHU).
 This measurement is the highest dilution of a chili pepper extract at which heat can be detected by a taste panel."

 A weakness of the Scoville organoleptic test is its imprecision due to human subjectivity, depending on the taster's palate and number of mouth heat receptors, which vary widely among subjects.
 Another shortcoming is sensory fatigue; the palate is quickly desensitized to capsaicinoids after tasting a few samples within a short time period.
 Results vary widely (up to ± 50%) between laboratories.